GoogleCloudPlatform/community/tutorials/earthengine-to-bigquery/index.md

 ### Download Earth Engine Image

-Export the Earth Engine Image as a TIF file to the bucket created in GCS.
+Export the first image in Copernicus Sentinel-2 Earth Engine ImageCollection as a TIFF file to the bucket created in GCS.

 Wait for a couple of minutes for the export to complete.